 Cybersecurity is continually evolving.
-And if you want to protect your organization and your end users, you need to:
+And if you want to protect your organization and your end users from the attacks that target IoT devices, you need to be familiar with:

 With the right technologies, design, and maintenance, you can be confident in your IoT application’s security—whether you’re building smart cars, baby monitors, pacemakers, tracking devices, farm equipment, or something no one’s ever seen before.

 We’re going to get into some of the infrastructure and technology decisions that help keep your application secure, but first, let’s look at the inherent vulnerabilities with IoT devices.

 IoT security risks

 Internet-enabled devices pose a number of security challenges.
 But while the Internet of Things has brought connectivity to new devices, the general cybersecurity issues aren’t really new.
 We’ve been dealing with hackers for as long as we’ve enjoyed the benefits of the Internet.